-Comparing this with only fattening management, the integrated management requires more skills and knowledge of both fattening and breeding management, including mating and taking care of small piglets that could easily die of diseases.
-Wider spaces for taking care of a sow and piglets are also necessary.
-Finally, in order to obtain the by-product from rice liquor residue, the farmer needs to manage rice liquor production and sales activities, which require equipment and stable operations.
-This simply means that an integrated management system requires investments, more knowledge and skills, and longer working hour.
+The integrated management requires more skills and knowledge on both fattening and breeding management, including mating and taking care of small piglets that could easily die from diseases.
+Wider spaces to take care of sows and piglets are also necessary.
+To feed pigs with rice liquor residues, a farmer needs to manage rice liquor production and sales activities, which require equipment and stable operations and sales.
+Thus, further studies are necessary to understand how the farmers obtain and accumulate the information and experiences of the production techniques and business managements, how they cope and optimize their businesses within the limited resources in labor, finance, land, equipment, and materials in family-based small-scale productions, and what kind of external interventions are necessary and effective.

-We thank Faculty of Animal Science, Royal University of Agriculture, Cambodia for supporting this survey.
+We thank Faculty of Animal Science, Royal University of Agriculture, Cambodia, for supporting this survey.
 This study was supported by Grants-in Aid for Scientific Research (No. 16714767) from the Ministry of Education, Culture, Sports, Science and Technology of Japan.